micag2025/Agentic_AI_Developer_Certification_Project3/README.md

 # Agentic AI Developer Certification: Production LangGraph-Orchestrated Research Assistant for Ready Tensor

 This repository is part of the **Agentic AI Developer Certification program** by [Ready Tensor](https://www.readytensor.ai).
-It demonstrates how to take a multi-agent system from ideation to production, focusing on robustness, safety, and deployment best practices.
+It demonstrates how to take a multi-agent system from prototype to robust production, with a focus on *guardrails*, *observability*, *deployment*, and *documentation*.
 The project is linked to the publication **Agentic AI Developer Certification: Production LangGraph-Orchestrated Research Assistant for Ready Tensor**.

 ---